aijianiula0601/stanford_alpaca/stages_chat/prompts/states/stage2_know_each_other.md

 - user_intention
 - user_state
 - if_ask_social_software_account
-- if_ask_personal_photo
+- if_ask_personal_picture
 - reply

 ### Explanation:

 - user_intention:

-  Based on the chat history, analyze the user's intention for the current problem, less than 10 words.
+  Based on the chat history, analyze the user's intention for the user's current response, less than 10 words.

 - user_state: